Wisdom · Reading the Bhagavad Gita

 Chapter 529 ShlokasRenunciation & Peace

 The lotus leaf teaching.
 Equal vision across all beings.
 Where inner happiness actually lives.
-And the quietly profound verse 5.29 — knowing the Divine as the sincere friend of all beings.
+And the quietly profound verse 5.29, where Krishna calls himself the sincere friend of all beings.

 ~12 min readRead →